 Starch weights varied from 111.25g recorded by 'DMA 030' to 122.03g registered by 'Bosome Nsia' at Legon 8MAP (Table 30).
 The range was quite narrow and no significant differences in dry starch weights were observed among the genotypes.

-TABLE 30:Starch weights of seven cassava accessions and one variety evaluated eight and twelve months after planting (MAP) at Legon and Bunso
+Starch weights of seven cassava accessions and one variety EVALUE SU: Start House months after planting (MAP) at Legon and evaluated eight and twelve months after planting (MAP) TABLE 30: Bunso